 STRATEGY 1.0 Energy Efficiency and Conservation

 This strategy calls for UIC to implement Strategic Energy Management (SEM) through energy conservation and a green revolving fund.
 It also requires the campus to reduce energy demand by constructing buildings to higher energy standards and to shift the habits of the UIC community in a energy conscious manner.
 Implementing SEM and reducing energy waste will allow UIC to build a more resilient energy infrastructure system that is not as sensitive to extreme weather.
 Altogether, these portfolio solutions will help UIC achieve its commitment to be a Carbon Neutral Campus and could save UIC over 55,000 MTCO2e annually.
-These solutions on this page have been updated from what is mentioned in the original report (2018).

-1.1 IMPLEMENT STRATEGIC ENERGY MANAGEMENT (SEM)
+1.1 IMPLEMENT STRATEGIC ENERGY MANAGEMENT (SEM) Heading link

-1.1.1 SEM: Energy Conservation Measure Portfolio
+1.1.1 SEM: Energy Conservation Measure Portfolio Heading link

 Decrease campus energy use by 25% by 2028; 10.5% GHG reductions by 2033.

-Climate Resilience Connection
+Climate Resilience Connection Heading link

-1.1.2 SEM: Green Revolving Fund
+1.1.2 SEM: Green Revolving Fund Heading link

 Create Green Revolving Fund with a minimum of $1,000,000 by 2020.

-Climate Resilience Connection
+Climate Resilience Connection Heading link

 Energy reduction provides cost savings and produces reinvestment opportunities through the utilization of the Green Revolving Fund, to address future climate related concerns and maximize preparedness for climate-related incidents.
-Learn more how a dedicated funding source for energy efficienct improvements helps UIC become a resilient campus.
+Learn more how a dedicated funding source for energy efficiency improvements helps UIC become a resilient campus.

-1.2 REDUCE ENERGY DEMAND
+1.2 REDUCE ENERGY DEMAND Heading link

-1.2.1 Building Standards (Net Zero Energy)
+1.2.1 Building Standards (Net Zero Energy) Heading link

 All Capital projects must obtain LEED Gold certification (or equivalent) and be designed to be on the path to Net Zero Energy ready.

-If UIC buildings are to contribute to UIC becoming a Carbon Neutral Campus by 2050, they are to be designed towards the path of Net Zero Carbon ready.
+If UIC buildings are to contribute to UIC becoming a Carbon Neutral Campus by 2050, they are to be designed towards the path of Net Zero Energy ready.
 All buildings shall reduce energy demand of buildings well below ASHRAE Standard 90.1, the commercial provisions of the latest International Energy Conservation Code, and shall exceed standards set by the current Illinois Energy Conservation Code.

-1.2.2 Energy Conscious Campus
+1.2.2 Energy Conscious Campus Heading link

 Reduce campus energy consumption by 1.5% through educating building occupants.